top of page

 [3] Impact of unmet needs on the risk of falls among frail older adults in Europe with John McHugh, Thomas Rapp and Jonathan Sicsic

-[4] A scoping review on preferences towards medical innovations with Silvana Briones Piedrafita, Thomas Rapp and Jonathan Sicsic
+[4] A Scoping Review on Preferences towards Digital Health Technologies with Silvana Briones Piedrafita, Thomas Rapp and Jonathan Sicsic

 bottom of page